kurtsansom/K-scope/README.md

 This software is written by pure Java to improve portability.
 We provide two-type packages: jar-executable package and source code package in our site.
 Especially, the source cord package includes all source codes necessary for modify and compiling.
-(The source codes includes Japanese comments by UTF-8.)

-The source code package includes build.xml to compiler with Apache ant.
+The Maven project management tool is used to build the project.
-Also compiling is simple and easy.
+Building is easy:

 ```
-  $ ant
+  $ mvn clean package
 ```

-After the compiling, you may obtain jar-executable including classes.
+After the compiling, you may obtain jar-executable including classes in the `target` folder.
 Run is simple as follow.

 ```